 More views of the old town.

-How Long Should You Spend?
+How Long Should You Spend in Trogir?

 On the fastest of itineraries, you can walk through Trogir, climb the tower of the St. Lawrence Cathedral, and have lunch or dinner in about three hours.
 If you want to explore the town at a very leisurely pace, spend one night and one day here.